Ronnie Mitchell: Critical response

 Following their introductory episode in July 2007, both Mitchell sisters were received favourably by Mark Wright of The Stage.
 He commented that they established themselves quickly, deeming them "in the same tradition of strong soap women that 'Enders seems to have been lacking since the exit of Kat Moon", a popular character who left the serial in 2005, but returned along with Alfie Moon in 2010.
 He added that Womack "brings a calm but firm presence to the table as Ronnie."

 Radio Times included Ronnie in their November 2009 feature profiling bunny boilers.
 As Ronnie's behaviour has grown more desperate on-screen they stated: "Initially the more sensible of the Mitchell sisters, Ronnie has spiralled into instability since daughter Danielle's death, becoming E20's own succubus, trying to trick any man into getting her pregnant."
 They commented on the fact she has tried to fall pregnant with Jack, Ryan, Joel and Owen and joked that she should try it on with Darren Miller.
 Holy Soap recall Ronnie's most memorable moment as being finding out Danielle is her daughter and her subsequent death.
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Ronnie 26th on their ranked list of the Best EastEnders characters of all time, calling her an "Ice queen".

 Accolades

 Womack won the 2008 Daily Star Soaper Star "Best Newcomer" award for her portrayal of Ronnie.
 She and Simons were awarded the "Best On-Screen Partnership" accolade at the 2008 Digital Spy Soap Awards, and were nominated in the same category at The British Soap Awards, where the following year, Womack was nominated "Best Actress".
 Ronnie and Danielle's relationship was named "Best Storyline" at the 2009 Inside Soap Awards, and "Best Soap Storyline" at the TV Quick and TV Choice Awards, where Womack was additionally shortlisted for the "Best Soap Actress" accolade.
 At the All About Soap Bubble Awards, Ronnie and Jack were nominated for the "Fatal Attraction" award in 2008, and Ronnie was nominated in the "I'm a Survivor" category in 2010.
 In August 2017, Womack and Simons were longlisted for Best Exit at the Inside Soap Awards, while Ronnie and Roxy's deaths were longlisted for Best Show-Stopper.
-Both nominations made their shortlists, but Womack did not win any awards.
+Both nominations made their shortlists, but they did not win any awards.